MoazSamy/Django-By-Example/README.md

   - Cache content using the cache framework
   - Use the [Memached](https://memcached.org/) and Redis cache backends
   - Monitor Redis using [django-redisboard](https://github.com/ionelmc/django-redisboard)
+  - Build an API using [Django REST Framework](https://www.django-rest-framework.org/)
+  - Create serializers for models and custom API views
+  - Handle API authentication and permissions
+  - Build API viewsets and routers
+  - Consume your API using Python [requests](https://github.com/psf/requests)